Shyanne Sellers: Professional career

+In April 2026, it was announced Sellers signed with the UpShot League, a professional women's basketball league.
+She plays for the Jacksonville Waves.

+On August 31, 2026, following the conclusion of the UpShot League playoffs, Sellers signed a WNBA Player Development contract with the Los Angeles Sparks.

 Personal life

 Sellers was born to Brad and Kymberly Sellers.
 Her father, Brad, played college basketball at Wisconsin and Ohio State, and professionally in the National Basketball Association.
 He is currently the mayor of Warrensville Heights, Ohio.
 She has three sisters, Sydney, Syarra and Shayla.
 Syarra played college basketball at Thomas More, and Shayla played at Purdue Fort Wayne.

 In 2024 and 2025, Sellers was invited to Kelsey Plum's Dawg Class, an Under Armour-sponsored camp to help top women college athletes transition from collegiate to professional basketball.

 She is openly a member of the LGBTQ community.
 On April 11, 2025, she announced her engagement to former Maryland teammate, Faith Masonius.